 Before you even think about making a decision regarding which lender to borrow from, there are a number of things that you can do to make the decision-making process easier:

-1. Ring around a sample of lenders, starting with your current bank.
-Ring some of the non-banks as well.
+- Consult a sample of lenders, starting with your current bank.
+Visit some of the non-banks as well.
 Many non-bank lenders have rates that are lower than those the banks can offer.

-2. Speak to friends who've borrowed about their experiences.
+- Speak to friends about their borrowing experiences.
 This is one of the best ways of gauging the type of service you’re likely to receive.
 All lenders will tell you what you want to hear, so personal experience is one of the best indications of what's really going on.

-3. Check out ads in newspapers and magazines.
-Rates are changing constantly, new products are launched and superseded all the time.
+- Check out ads in newspapers and magazines.
+Rates are changing constantly; new products are being launched and superseded all the time.
 After a few weeks of research, you'll get a feel for the various types of mortgage products available and use advertising to your advantage.

-The third week of February is the time to begin making contact with the experts who'll help you achieve your first homebuyer goals.
+The third week of the month is the time to begin making contact with the experts who'll help you achieve your first homebuyer goals.